SamStonehouse/gravatarFinder/README.md

-#GravSee - A gravater url generator website
+#GravSee - A gravater URL generator website

 With a JavaScript library if you want to use it